mdtraj/mdtraj/docs/hdf5_format.rst

 Other Formats
 ~~~~~~~~~~~~~

-Currently, MDTraj is able to read and write trajectories in dcd, xtc,
+Currently, MDTraj is able to read and write trajectories in DCD, XTC,
-trr, binpos, and amber netcdf formats, in addition to hdf5.
+TRR, BINPOS, and AMBER NetCDF formats, in addition to HDF5.
 This
 presents an opportunity to compare these formats and see how they fit
 our design goals.
-The most space efficient is xtc, because it uses 16bit
+The most space efficient is XTC, because it uses 16 bit
 fixed precision encoding.
-For some reason, the xtc read times are quite
+For some reason, the XTC read times are quite
-slow though. dcd is fast to read and write, but relatively inflexible.
+slow though.
+DCD is fast to read and write, but relatively inflexible.
-netcdf is fast and flexible. binpos is garbage -- it's neither fast,
+NetCDF is fast and flexible.
+BINPOS and MDCRD are garbage -- they're
-small, nor flexible.
+neither fast, small, nor flexible.

 What's lacking?
 ~~~~~~~~~~~~~~~